XO Tour Llif3

-"XO Tour Llif3" (stylized as "XO TOUR Llif3" and pronounced "XO Tour Life") is a song by American rapper Lil Uzi Vert from the extended play Luv Is Rage 1.5 (2017) and debut album Luv Is Rage 2 (2017).
+"XO Tour Llif3" (stylized as "XO TOUR Llif3" and pronounced "XO Tour Life") is a song by American rapper Lil Uzi Vert from the EP Luv Is Rage 1.5 (2017) and debut album Luv Is Rage 2 (2017).
 It was released on SoundCloud on February 26, 2017, and later on all music streaming platforms on March 24, 2017.
+The track was written by Lil Uzi Vert and produced by TM88 and JW Lucas, who are also credited as co-writers.
+The song's title references the record label of the same name, founded by Canadian pop/R&B singer The Weeknd and the song was recorded while Lil Uzi Vert was embarking on tour with The Weeknd.

-The track was produced by TM88, with co-production by JW Lucas.
-It peaked at number seven on the US Billboard Hot 100, becoming Lil Uzi Vert's highest-charting single as a solo artist until the release of "Futsal Shuffle 2020", which peaked at number five.
+The song received widespread critical acclaim and peaked at number seven on the US Billboard Hot 100, becoming Lil Uzi Vert's highest-charting single as a solo artist until the release of "Futsal Shuffle 2020", which peaked at number five.
 It was also their second top 10 entry overall after their feature on "Bad and Boujee" by Migos.
-It is Lil Uzi Vert's most popular song, and has amassed over one billion streams on Spotify.
-On December 7, 2022, the song was certified RIAA Diamond selling over 11 million copies, giving them their first Diamond certification and making it the best-selling emo rap song of all-time.
+It is Lil Uzi Vert's most popular song, and has amassed over two billion streams on Spotify.
+On December 10, 2024, the song was certified RIAA Diamond selling over 14 million copies, giving them their first Diamond certification and making it one of the best-selling emo rap song, and also one of the best-selling digital singles.
 A sequel to the song, titled "P2" was included on Lil Uzi Vert's second album Eternal Atake (2020).
 The song has since come to be regarded as Lil Uzi Vert's signature song.

 It was later featured on the soundtrack for WWE 2K20.

 Background

 "XO Tour Llif3" began when Lil Uzi Vert started collaborating with producer TM88.
 Lil Uzi Vert originally contacted TM88 through FaceTime while TM88 was in Miami to work with rappers Future and Gucci Mane.
 TM88's return flight to Atlanta was delayed due to the Fort Lauderdale airport shooting.
 During the ten-hour wait at the airport following the shooting, TM88 lost his laptop charger.
 When TM88 returned to Atlanta, he could not access his laptop, leading to him using an old computer and a Beats Pill speaker to produce the instrumental for "XO Tour Llif3".

 On February 26, 2017, Lil Uzi Vert released Luv Is Rage 1.5, an extended play consisting of four tracks, including "XO Tour Llif3", on their SoundCloud account.
 The song quickly amassed millions of plays and attention across social media, and as a result was given a commercial release.
 The popularity of "XO Tour Llif3" resulted in the viral "Lil Uzi Vert Challenge".

+The story revolves around Lil Uzi Vert dealing with a drug addiction and his then girlfriend Brittany Byrd struggling with suicidal thoughts.
+The song is written after their breakup which was announced via a tweet by Lil Uzi Vert.